5lot5/No-IP-dns_updater/README.md

 you need an account on www.noip.com for this to work.

-Feel free to use and change.
+Feel free to use and/or modify.